zaneGittins/Huntress/README.md

         yNNNNN-
 ```

 PowerShell tool to help blue teams identify compromised systems.
 This project is similar, and some features are inspired by [Kansa](https://github.com/davehull/Kansa) as well as SANS FOR508 course.
+One of the differentiators between Huntress and other projects is that Huntress integrates with LogRhythm to provide SOAR capabilities.

 Differences include:

 * Kansa can push binaries to remote systems for analysis, Huntress does not support this feature at this time.
-* Huntress allows for JSON files which allow fine grain tuning of modules.
+* Huntress has a built in LogRhythm smart response folder.
+This enables Huntress to be used with LogRhythm for SOAR.
-* Huntress uses a PowerShell script for data stacking.
+* Huntress has recieved little community testing or validation.

 ## Requirements